Ohio's 3rd senatorial district

 Ohio's 3rd senatorial district has historically spanned vast portions of central Ohio from the Miami Valley to the Scioto Valley, but currently encompasses approximately a third of Franklin County.
 It encompasses Ohio House districts 17, 19 and 20.
-It has a Cook PVI of EVEN.
+It has a Cook PVI of R+6.
 The district was represented by Ted Gray from 1951 to 1994, the longest tenure of any member of the Ohio Senate.
-Its current Senator is Republican Michele Reynolds.
-She resides in Canal Winchester, a city located in Franklin and Fairfield counties.
+Its current senator is Republican Michele Reynolds.